eclipse-iceoryx/iceoryx/iceoryx_examples/ice_access_control/README.md

 roudiConfig.m_sharedMemorySegments.push_back({"infotainment", "infotainment", mepooConfig});
 ```

 The `roudiConfig` is composed of a memory pool config called `mepooConfig`.
-When the segement is created, one needs to
+When the segment is created, one needs to
 specify the reader group (first string), writer group (second string) as well as the `mepooConfig` (last parameter).
 The access rights are solely based on user groups and not on users itself.
-All users in the reader group are allowed to read, but don't have write access.
+All users in the reader group are allowed
+to read, but don't have write access.
 Users in the writer group have both read and write access.

 !!! tip
     Shared memory segment can also be configured via a